-While many of our sets are around the $100 mark, I’ve put together a list of some of our favourites that are $50 and under!
+While many of our sets are around the $100 mark, I’ve put together a list of some of our favourites that are around the $50 mark and under!

 These sound building blocks are a great starter pack for building, especially for younger children because they are quite large.
 The coloured blocks in the set all rattle when they are shaken as well!

 Before we got PlayMags, we started with the Kmart magnetic tiles!
 You cannot beat them on affordability and the quality is very durable as well.
 My 2 year old had these on his play shelves for 9 months and still played with them daily before we upgraded to PlayMags!

 Oh my goodness, I could write about these pebbles all day!
 They are the perfect open-ended material for so many different types of play.